Generator Buying Guide

 Welder Generators

-Stephill offer a small range of generators specifically designed for welders.
+Stephill offers a small range of generators specifically designed for welders.
 They’re rugged, purpose-built generators made in the UK and are perfect for commercial use on site.
 We also offer a range of compatible welding leads in AC and DC varieties.

-Here at SGS, we’re one of the few suppliers of Network Rail approved generators in the UK.
-Designed to be robust, dynamic and incredibly safe to work with, these specialist generators are perfect for commercial use on and around the railway.
+Here at SGS, we’re one of the few suppliers of Network Rail-approved generators in the UK.
+Designed to be robust, dynamic, and incredibly safe to work with, these specialist generators are perfect for commercial use on and around the railway.

 How to buy a generator